vi-anusha/fund-monitor/README.md

 # 📊 Mutual Fund Monitor

-A professional desktop application built with **Electron, React, and TypeScript** that empowers investors to track mutual fund performance in real-time and receive instant notifications when NAV (Net Asset Value) corrections exceed user-defined thresholds.
+A cross-platform desktop application built with **Electron, React, and TypeScript** that empowers investors to track mutual fund performance in real-time and receive instant notifications when NAV (Net Asset Value) corrections exceed user-defined thresholds.

 ---